This Cherry Pie Filling recipe is a keeper! It is so simple to make, and will become a family treasure.

 While this recipe calls for almond extract, if you are averse to it or allergic to nuts, please just skip it.
 It adds a wonderful flavor to the pie, but the recipe will be great without it.

-This recipe is the perfect recipe to use with my Fool Proof Pie Crust.
+This homemade pie filling recipe is the perfect recipe to use with my Fool Proof Pie Crust.
+Here is a brief overview of how to put them together to make a cherry pie.

 - Add the cherry pie filling.

-- Cover with the second pie crust, cutting a few slits for venting.
+- Cover with the second pie crust for the top crust, cutting a few slits for venting.
 (Or make a lattice top.)

-- Bake for 20 minutes at 425 degrees.
-Lower the temperature to 325 and bake for an additional 25 minutes, covering the top of the crust to prevent burning if necessary.
+- Bake for 20 minutes at 425 degrees Fahrenheit.
+Lower the temperature to 325 degrees and bake for an additional 25 minutes, covering the top of the crust to prevent burning if necessary.

-You can keep this pie filling in the refrigerator for three to four days.
+This homemade cherry pie filling can be used right away or cooled and stored for later.
+It can be kept in the refrigerator for three to four days.
 Keep it in an airtight container.

 This filling can be frozen if you use fresh cherries.
-Place in an airtight container with room for expanding and store it in the freezer for up to 3 months.
+It freezes really well.
+Place in an airtight container with room for expanding and store it in the freezer for up to three months.

 Sadly, I don’t know enough about canning to answer that question.
 I just don’t have enough canning experience.
 You can find a lot of great canning information here.